 - Leave a few inches between the raw cookies.
 Place sheet pan in the oven.
 They cook very fast at this temp.
 I never set a timer.
 I just hang around the oven and drink tea.
 They’re done when they’re brown and crispy on the outer border and raw in the very middle (8 to 10 minutes).
 Remove sheet pan.
 Allow to cool for a few minutes, then, with a spatula, transfer cookies to a cookie rack to cool.
 If you’re not going to eat them right away, they should be frozen.

 - If you’re not baking them off right away, portion them out with an ice cream scoop, place them on a sheet pan, and freeze.
 Once firm, store them in a Ziploc bag.
-Works great to bake them off when they’re frozen.
+If baking later, no need to thaw dough before baking.